xsf3190/oracle-to-github-backup/README.md

 3. Provide an automatic backup / restore cycle betweeen 2 databases.
 4. Deploy an environment to test a new Oracle software release.

-Although Github supports a maximum file size of 100MB, the Advanced Compression option reduces dump file size by an order of magnitude (up to 10 times).
+Note that although Github supports a maximum file size of 100MB, the Advanced Compression option reduces dump file size by an order of magnitude (up to 10 times).

 ## Install
 Logged on to the subject database as ADMIN